UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-When a resource comes from a non-UTK institution, its name is typically placed in :code:`recordContentSource`.
+When a resource comes from a non-UT institution, its name is typically placed in :code:`recordContentSource`.
 An exception to this is Volunteer Voices, which only includes the contributing institution in :code:`location/physicalLocation`.
 See :code:`location` for more information.